 Refuge Woman began life in early 2017 on London’s stand-up comedy circuit and via a series of short videos on Instagram.
-Although the play is FICTIONAL, Cash used her own experiences of living in a refuge to create the character of an arrogant, politically confused and emotionally damaged “refuge connoisseur” who travels the countries domestic violence shelters writing Trip Advisor style reviews.
+Although the play is fucking fictional, Cash used her own experiences of living in a refuge to create the character of an arrogant, politically confused and emotionally damaged “refuge connoisseur” who travels the countries domestic violence shelters writing Trip Advisor style reviews.
 In October 2017 Cash wrote a 15 minute monologue based on the character and performed it at a scratch night at Battersea Arts Centre - who gave her funding to develop it into a full length show.

 The first full length performance of Refuge Woman took place on 13th July 2018 at Camden People’s Theatre and was directed by Conrad Murray.
 It is currently being adapted for television.